scriptotek/ar-project/index.md

 * Works on any phone

 **Drawbacks**
-* A bit unstable, jittery augmentation which sometimes disappear alogether
+* A bit unstable, jittery augmentation which sometimes disappear altogether.
-* Requires the markers to be very simple in detail and color, with high contrast, so for example a book cover cannot be used as a marker
+* Requires the markers to be very simple in detail and color, with high contrast, so for example a book cover cannot be used as a marker.
-* There will likely be more performance issues when several markers are visible at the same time, which is required for wayfinding
+* There will likely be more performance issues when several markers are visible at the same time, which is required for continuous wayfinding.
+* No meshing
+* No cloud

 [Source on github](https://github.com/jeromeetienne/AR.js/blob/master/README.md)